 - Africa Evangelical Fellowship in Angola.
 Assisted physicians and other health workers in surgery and other public health issues in remote areas affected by the civil war.

 - Policy analysis and lobbying, focusing on consumption and justice issues, Mennonite Central Committee, Washington, D.C.

 Biology 495: Two to 12 credit hours/semester; up to five credit hours total can count toward elective requirements.

 Eastern University requires these conditions for an internship:

 - Departmental approval of the internship and the preparation of the intern.

 - The supervising faculty member must be able to contact an internship supervisor.

-In addition, our department requires a term paper summarizing the experience and discussing one issue in depth, with relevant references.
+In addition, our department requires a journal to be kept by the intern and a term paper summarizing the experience and discussing one issue in depth, with relevant references.